GuillaumeDesa/GuillaumeDesa/README.md

 - 👋 Hi, I’m @GuillaumeDesa (short for Guillaume Desagulier).
-I am an Associate Professor of Linguistics at Paris 8 University, France, and a researcher at MoDyCo, a linguistics laboratory at Paris Nanterre University
+I am a Professor of English Linguistics at Bordeaux Montaigne University, France, and a researcher at CLIMAS.
 - 👀 I’m interested in corpus-linguistics and statistical techniques to test usage-based hypotheses (cognitive linguistics, functional linguistics, sociolinguistics)
-- 💞️ I’m looking to collaborate on deep learning for linguistics (word2vec, BERT, GPT3)
+- 💞️ I’m looking to collaborate on distributional semantics models
 - 📫 Reach me on Twitter: @gdlinguist

 <!---